biplab37/FRGn/docs/src/usage.md

 plot_velocity(velocity[:,1],"renormalised_velocity.png")
 ```
 this will also save the figure in the given name.
 Omiting that variable will not save the figure.

+## Further Examples

+Further examples are given in the [example section](https://github.com/biplab37/FRGn/blob/master/example) of the code.